Application and Selection Procedures

 Our site requires the completion of the AAPI online, which may be accessed at AAPI Online.
 Please attach 3 letters of reference, Transcripts of all graduate coursework, and Curriculum Vitae.

 AAPIC Member Number: 1586

 PROGRAM CODE NUMBER: 158611

 Applicants should have completed all coursework toward their doctorate in counseling or clinical psychology prior to starting the internship, including at least 300 hours of practicum Intervention and Assessment experience.
 Applicants are required to have passed comprehensive exams and to have their dissertation proposal approved by the ranking deadline.
+Applicants should have previous counseling center experience.
 The internship site agrees to abide by the APPIC Policy that no person at this training facility will solicit, accept or use any ranking-related information from any intern applicant.
 APPIC Match Policies

 APA Committee on Accreditation contact information:

 APA Committee on Accreditation Website

 Applicants invited to interview will be notified by email on or before December 15 and asked to respond with their preference for a skype or on-site interview.
 Interview dates: 12-12-2014, 01-05-2015, 01-9-2015.
 Format will be the same for all interviews - a rotating interview session with small groups of staff and interns.
 In-person interviews will include a tour and a lunch with the staff.
 Applicants are welcome to contact any staff or intern with questions.
 Applicants will be notified by e-mail regarding application status by December 15, 2013.